 But, with the focus on local bubbly, the organisers have lined up some impressive estates including Graham Beck, who will showcase their Blanc de Blanc, Brut and Brut Rosé; Anthonij Rupert Wines, with their L’Ormarins range; Bon Courage; Genevieve MCC; Pierre Jourdan Brut and Belle Rose from Haute Cabrière; Spier and Krone.
 Also Silverthorn who will show The Green Man 2015, The Genie Rose NV and The Jewel Box 2014, which is a new vintage from this estate – so festival-goers will be among the first to taste it.

-Also, in the line-up is the Simonsig Kaapse Vonkel (the Brut, Brut Rose, Demi-Sec and Cuvee Royale) which was the first South African wine made according to the traditional method, known in South Africa, as Méthode Cap Classique and Tanzanite, made by one of South Africa’s first female sparkling wine specialists Melanie van der Merwe.
-Also at the festival are Graham Beck and Villiera.
+Also, in the line-up is the Simonsig Kaapse Vonkel which was the first South African wine made according to the traditional method, known in South Africa, as Méthode Cap Classique and Tanzanite, made by one of South Africa’s first female sparkling wine specialists Melanie van der Merwe.

-Ø Cost: R380 per person which includes a glass and 10 tasting tickets.
+Tickets cost R380 per person and include a tasting glass and 10 tasting tickets.